 - Use pipe sleeves or wraps to protect pipes in the basement, attic and garage.

-- Prevent pipes from freezing in crawl spaces by temporarily blocking vents with polystyrene foam.
+- Prevent pipes from freezing and bursting in crawl spaces by temporarily blocking vents with polystyrene foam.

 - Keep outdoor water pipes from freezing with heat tape or heat cables.